 The AIAC maintains its own rules of arbitration, known as the AIAC Arbitration Rules.
-Furthermore, the AIAC actively takes the initiative to modernise the AIAC Arbitration Rules in accordance with international trends in alternative dispute resolution proceedings in order to compete with the best arbitral institutions that Asia has to offer, contributing to its popularity in Malaysia.

-The AIAC recently released the AIAC Arbitration Rules 2021 on 1 August 2021.
-The AIAC Rules 2021 streamline proceedings and embrace the needs of a fast-evolving disputes climate with third-party funding, summary disposal of cases, enhancements to multi-party arbitrations and various other welcome changes.
+The AIAC takes the initiative to actively upgrade the AIAC Arbitration Rules from time to time in accordance with international trends to cater for best practices in the global environment.
+The AIAC released the AIAC Arbitration Rules 2021 on 1 August 2021.
+The AIAC Arbitration Rules 2021 streamline proceedings and embrace the needs of a fast-evolving disputes climate with third-party funding, summary disposal of cases, enhancements to multi-party arbitrations and various other welcome changes.

-The AIAC i-Arbitration Rules offer a practical solution for the settling of disputes arising out of or in connection with Sharia-based commercial transactions, enabling the arbitral tribunal to refer a matter to the relevant Sharia Advisory Council or Sharia expert in respect of opinions on matters related to Sharia principles.
+The AIAC also released the AIAC i-Arbitration Rules, which offer a practical solution for the settling of disputes arising out of or in connection with Sharia-based commercial transactions, enabling the arbitral tribunal to refer to the relevant Sharia Advisory Council or Sharia expert for opinions on matters related to Sharia principles.
+The AIAC regularly updates its i-Arbitration rules, with the latest update being the AIAC i-Arbitration Rules 2021 released on 1 November 2021.

-Following the onset of the COVID-19 pandemic, AIAC initiated a series of webinars on a multitude of areas relating to arbitration and other alternative dispute resolution processes.
-These webinars have been well attended and have been instrumental in bringing together local and international speakers.
+With the onset of the COVID-19 pandemic, the AIAC initiated a series of webinars on a wide range of topical issues relating to arbitration and other alternative dispute resolution processes.
+These webinars were well attended and serve to connect the AIAC both domestically and internationally with speakers and participants alike.